 - Cocoa PowderSome people swear by this, but I’m not sure why.
 I find cocoa powder makes your Bulletproof coffee unbearably bitter and I’d advise everyone but the most die hard of cocoa fans to avoid this one.

 - Stevia DropsIf you want to go the artificial sweetener route this is probably your best choice.
-A nice liquid keto-friendly sweetener that instantly turns your fatty coffee into dessert without increasing the carb count.
+A nice liquid keto-friendly sweetener that instantly turns your fatty coffee into dessert.

 - Sugar Free SyrupsThese are right there with stevia drops.
 Instead of just sweetness though, these add different flavors to your Bulletproof coffee.
 I’ve found caramel to go really nicely with the buttery taste of the coffee.

 - Brain Octane: While I’m a bit skeptical of the claims of “18x more powerful than coconut oil”, this stuff is probably going to have some cognitive benefits when mixed into your bulletproof coffee.
 Do your research and see if you’re convinced of it’s efficacy.

 - Collagen Peptides: This is something I’ve been adding in lately and I like them so far.
 Claims of hair/skin/nail improvements as well as 10g of amino acids per serving.
 Definitely isn’t going to hurt to add in.